AESTHETICS: The Style of Internet Subcultures

 What stylish subcultures exist today?
 Let's take a look at the wonderful world of internet aesthetics to find out about a few of them.

-After writing about Harajuku fashion last week, I began to wonder what other stylish subcultures are out there right now.
+After writing about Harajuku fashion, I began to ponder over what other stylish subcultures are out there right now.
 And, after spending some time researching online, I wasn’t underwhelmed with what I found.

 The internet is home to a plethora of subcultures.
-Each of them exist in their own microcosm found at the corners of popular social media websites.
-Many of these niche groups are loosely connected by one word.
+Spread across popular social media websites, many of these niche groups are loosely connected by one word.

 What is an Internet aesthetic?

-DEFINITION: Not be confused with the philosophical movement of the 18th century, an internet aesthetic refers to the visual identity of an online subculture.
-Communities may express their distinct visual identity through style moodboards, aesthetically-pleasing youtube videos, and creative graphic designs.
+DEFINITION: Not to be confused with the philosophical movement of the 18th century, an internet aesthetic refers to the visual identity of an online subculture.
+Communities may express their distinct sense of style through mood boards, aesthetically pleasing Youtube videos or creative graphic designs.
 These creations are often shared on popular social media platforms like TikTok, Instagram, Pinterest and Youtube.

-Be sure to take a look at this fanmade wikipedia if you would like to see a full list of the different internet aesthetics.
-There is a look for everyone!
-Far more than the three subcultures I am about to talk about.
-So, sit back with a refreshing drink and enjoy reading about these stylish communities.
+Be sure to take a look at this fanmade Wikipedia if you'd like to see a full list covering the different internet aesthetics (in this post I only cover three).
+So, sit back and enjoy reading about these stylish online communities.

-Style staples include long and flowing dresses made from the softest fabrics, frilly-strapped aprons, adorable overalls, large pockets you can hide your hands in, button-up blouses, and any other garments with ruffle, embroidered, or lace details.
-For accessories, think floppy hats and thrifted jewellery.
+The clothing reflects this countryside ideal.
+Style staples include long, floaty dresses made from the softest fabrics, frilly strap aprons, adorable overalls, large pockets you can hide your hands in, button-up blouses and any other garments with ruffle, embroidery or lace details.
+For accessories, think floppy hats and secondhand jewellery.

-Dark academia is a popular aesthetic that has been thriving on TikTok.
-It is a subculture for those with a thirst to learn.
-Be it greek mythology, European literature, or 19th century philosophy, this aesthetic will inspire you to read beside a crackling fireplace and take in pages of ancient knowledge.
+Dark Academia is a popular aesthetic that has been thriving on TikTok.
+Primarily, it's a subculture for anyone possessing a thirst to learn about the world.
+Be it Greek mythology, European literature or 19th-century philosophy, this aesthetic will inspire you to read dusty books beside a crackling fireplace.

-Unlike cottagecore, dark academia works well with a city lifestyle - an ideal setting for day trips wandering around museums, libraries, and art galleries.
-In fact, cultural trips are a popular hobby for dark academics.
-That is, if they’re not inside and relaxing with a good book.
-Other hobbies include sports like cricket and golf or artistic hobbies like bookbinding, painting, and crafting.
+Unlike Cottagecore, Dark Academia meshes well with a city lifestyle; the ideal setting for day trips wandering around museums, libraries and art galleries.
+In fact, cultural trips are a popular hobby for dark academics (that is if they’re not inside relaxing with a good book).
+Other hobbies include sports like cricket and golf, or artistic hobbies like bookbinding, painting and crafting.

 To get a feel for the visual style of the aesthetic, be sure to consume media set in academic environments.
-Films like Dead Poets Society and Kill your Darlings.
-And books like The Secret History by Donna Tartt.
+Watch films like Dead Poets Society and Kill your Darlings.
+Read books like The Secret History by Donna Tartt.

-Dark academia fashion reflects their desire to learn.
-Think cozy turtlenecks, sweater vests, and polo shirts; smart trousers in plaid, tweed, or houndstooth; and polished shoes like brogues and dr. martens that’ll get you around dusty book shops.
-Tie the outfit together by putting on rounded spectacles and wearing a satchel bag.
-(This will make you look especially studious!)
+Dark Academia fashion reflects this desire to learn.
+Think cosy turtlenecks, sweater vests and polo shirts; smart trousers in plaid, tweed or houndstooth; and polished shoes like brogues and Dr. Martens that’ll get you around old book shops.
+Tie the outfit together by putting on rounded spectacles and wearing a satchel bag (this will make you look especially studious).

 The Art Hoe subculture has evolved over the years.
 Initially, it was an internet aesthetic that was tied to a social movement.
 In 2015, Mars and Sage Adams co-founded the ‘Art-hoe Collective.’
 It was a community made for artistic women of colour to express themselves freely and without judgement.
 It was so popular that even stars like Willow Smith and Amandla Stenberg became members of the movement.

-Over time, the art hoe aesthetic was adopted by women outside of the targeted demographic.
-They were attracted to the fresh and artistic feel of the movement.
+Over time, the Art Hoe aesthetic was adopted by women outside of the targeted demographic who were attracted to the fresh and artistic feel of the movement.
 What was once a social movement, slowly turned into a fashionable trend.
-The aesthetic is still prevalent on social media circles to this day.
-(Many women will call it art mom instead to respect the roots of the aesthetic).
+However, many women call it Art Mom instead of Art Hoe to respect the roots of the aesthetic.

-The biggest art hoe motif has to be anything painted by Vincent van Gogh.
-(The Starry Night and Sunflowers being the most popular).
-Expect to see his art printed on tote bags, classic t-shirts, and socks.
+The biggest Art Hoe motif has to be anything painted by Vincent van Gogh (his the Starry Night and Sunflowers paintings being the most popular).
+Expect to see his art printed on tote bags, classic t-shirts and socks.
 This van Gogh influence also pervades the colour palette of the aesthetic.
-Think intense yellow, passionate vermilion, and evocative blue.
+Think intense yellow, passionate vermilion and evocative blue.